-Himax Display, our subsidiary, has contributed to our microdisplay products lines: Color-filter LCoS, Color-sequential LCoS, Front-Lit LCoS, Phase modulation LCoS and MEMS.
+Himax Display, our subsidiary, has contributed to our microdisplay products lines: Color-filter LCoS, Color-sequential LCoS, Front-lit LCoS, Phase modulation LCoS and MEMS.

-The latest development of Front-Lit LCoS enables an ultra-compact and extremely power-efficient optical engine by consolidating and integrating LED illumination system and the polarization beam splitter (PBS) into the micro display module itself.
-Front-Lit LCoS enables a much-simplified optical engine design and assembly process that could successfully lowered customers' manufacturing time and costs.
+The latest development of Front-lit LCoS enables an ultra-compact and extremely power-efficient optical engine by consolidating and integrating LED illumination system and the polarization beam splitter (PBS) into the micro display module itself.
+Front-lit LCoS enables a much-simplified optical engine design and assembly process that could successfully lowered customers' manufacturing time and costs.

 Himax Display is one of the market leaders of the LCoS industry since 2012 with its whole product line patented.
 Himax Display has a mass production ready liquid crystal assembly line, which is unique in the industry with mass production shipping volume.
-We have produced and shipped over 3 million units from this ISO certified line.
-Our customers use our products in various applications such as pico-projector, communication, toy projector, AR glasses, and AR-HUD for automotive.
+We have produced and shipped over 4 million units from this ISO certified line.
+Our customers use our products in various applications such as pico-projector, wavelength selective switch (WSS) for optical communication, LiDAR, toy projector, AR glasses, and AR HUD for automotive.

 The merits of our technology feature in resolution, power consumption, size, cost, optical engine design, and image quality.
-Many of our industry-leading customers have demonstrated their state-of-the-art products, including pico-projector, holographic display, AR glasses and AR HUD system, with Himax LCoS technology inside at the 2020 CES with positive market feedbacks.
 Our technology leadership and proven manufacturing expertise have made us a preferred partner for customers in these emerging markets and their ongoing engineering projects in AR glasses and AR HUD for automotive applications.
-In May 2021, Himax Display revealed its proprietary LCoS 2.0 phase modulation technology, which enable features such as multi-focal plane images displaying along with less power consumption, lower cost and smaller form factor to enable holographic display applications for AR-HUD.
-In addition, phase modulation technology provides LiDAR for autonomous driving and Wavelength Selective Switch ("WSS") for Wavelength-Division Multiplexing ("WDM") optical communications networks.
-In May 2023, Himax Display unveiled the cutting-edge color sequential Front-lit LCoS for advanced AR glasses solutions at Display Week.
-It's a new technology that features a lightweight, compact form factor and high brightness.
-Several tech giants in the industry have shifted their focus away from micro-LED to our Front-Lit LCoS for their AR goggles after seeing Company's live demo at the event.
+Our pure phase modulation LCoS technology is suitable for solid-state LiDAR for autonomous driving and Wavelength Selective Switch ("WSS") for Wavelength-Division Multiplexing ("WDM") optical communications networks.
+Himax Display offers the cutting-edge color sequential Front-lit LCoS for advanced AR glasses solutions.
+It's a innovative technology that features a lightweight, compact form factor and high brightness.
+It gains significant traction in the industry and attracts several tech giants shifting their focus away from micro LED microdisplay to our Front-lit LCoS for their AR goggles after seeing Company's live demo.
 This shift is demonstrative of our exceptional achievements in both performance and functionality, marked by breakthroughs not only in the luminance performance in full RGB color, but also in terms of superior optical efficiency, tiny form factor and ultra-lightweight design.
-These factors are critical and represent technological advancements that may meet rigorous requirements to support next generation see-through goggles.
+These factors are critical and represent technological advancements that meet rigorous requirements to support next generation see-through goggles.
+At CES 2025, Himax unveiled an industry-leading, ultra-luminous Front-lit LCoS Microdisplay that achieves 400K nits, setting a new benchmark in brightness while using merely 300mW of power.
+Himax also demonstrated an AR glasses Proof-Of-Concept featuring this microdisplay paired with a third-party waveguide, which achieved over 1,000 nits of brightness to the eye, highlighting its suitability for outdoor, high ambient light conditions.
+With a lightweight of just 0.98 grams, an ultra-compact form factor of less than 0.5 c.c., and excellent color performance, Himax's Front-lit LCoS Microdisplay is ideally suited for all-day AR glass